kstenschke/doShell/README.md

 ### Functions, iterations, conditions

-As doShell is a superset of shell script, all language constructs of regular shell script can also be used within doShell script.
+As doShell is a superset of shell script, all language constructs of regular shell script can be used within doShell script.

 ## Script Examples